IWantMyApp/XenForms/README.md

 ##Networking

 The toolbox and designer communicate over a websocket, hence [websocket-sharp](https://github.com/sta/websocket-sharp).
 All messages derive from ```XenForms.Core.Messages.XenMessage```.
 A set of factory methods, such as ```XenForms.Core.Messages.XenMessage.Create<>()``` exits and should be used to instantiate a message object.
-Messages are actions, such as "get the visual tree", "open a xaml file", "return object X's properties", "set a property value on object x", and others.
+Messages are actions, such as *get the visual tree*, *open a XAML file*, *return object X's properties*, *set a property value on object x*, and others.

 When a message is received by the designer, it scans a list of registered ***reactions***.
 A reaction is any class that derives from the ```XenForms.Core.Designer.Reaction``` abstract base class.
 However, most reactions will derive from ```XenForms.Designer.XamarinForms.UI.Reactions.XamarinFormsReaction``` as it provides useful properties and methods to visually manipulate the design surface.